shahzaib-92/Organic-shop/README.md

 # Oshop

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.2.4.
+For further information go to the link given in description.

 ## Development server